virtuaCode/valheim-mods/EmoteWheel/README.md

 ## Overview

 This mod adds an user interface for emote animations to let them be used in an easier and faster way.
 The menu will be visible by holding the 'T' key (can be changed).

+To trigger an emote animation release the Hotkey after selecting an emote.
+(When TriggerOnRelease = true)

-To trigger an emote animation press the left mouse button in the menu.
-Releasing the hotkey will hide the menu again.
+To trigger an emote animation press the left mouse button after selecting an emote.
+(When TriggerOnClick = true)

+*Info: This mod should only be installed on the client side.*

 ## Manual Installation